 You’ve clearly come to the right conclusion about the “do I need to be on social media?” question and are considering your options.
 We like to think we’re in a pretty good position to answer this question; we love managing companies’ social media platforms as well as training their personnel in order for them to take it in-house.

 In determining whether keeping social media in-house is best for you; we’re going to spare you the would-be obligatory ‘pros and cons’ list because they’ll vary from person to person and business to business.
 Feel free to fetch an actual pen and paper and ‘mind map’ your thoughts as we go.

 As far as we’re concerned, whichever route you choose, the final outcome of your social media exploits should be similar – the achievement of your marketing goals through a well thought out social media strategy that generates a positive return on investment.
-Something else to note is that this is not a black and white subject; it’s not a simple a case of 100% outsourced social media management or 100% in-house management – there are a number of mid-grounds which we’ll discuss later.
+This is not a black and white subject; it’s not a simple a case of 100% outsourced social media management or 100% in-house management – there are a number of mid-grounds, which we’ll discuss later.